-Fortunately, there are steps you can take to get your air conditioner working again without too much trouble.
+Fortunately, you can take steps to get your air conditioner working again without too much trouble.

 We’ll go over what you need to do in this article so that you can get back to enjoying your cool car on hot summer days!
 Keep reading.

 If you are trying to refill the refrigerant, but the AC won’t take it, then only follow this portion of the article.

 How to Check Whether AC Compressor is Working or Not

 Before we get into the troubleshooting process, you must check whether it’s a problem you are anticipating or anything else.
 Here’s what you need to do to find out-

 The first step is to find the compressor under the hood.
 The compressor is connected to the serpentine belt.
 So it’s easy to locate it without wasting any time.

 2. Turn on the AC

 After you locate it, get back to your driving seat and turn on the car.
 Turn the AC on and enable recirculation mode so that it blows air and runs the compressor.

 After you’re done with the second step, get out of the car and go under the hood again.